 Below is the a glance at the provider engagement piece.

-Create to a care system that enables everyone to live the richest
+Create to a care system that enables people to live the richest

-possible lives, in their communities, with their loved ones.
+possible lives, at home, in their communities, with their loved ones.

-Visiting three community health providers partners throughout Australia with a variety of operating models and size, I formed insights into how providers currently manage their day-to-day in different departments.
-Combined with the participant research strategy, this assisted in mapping the future eco-system for healthcare in Australia.
+Visiting three community health providers partners throughout Australia with a variety of operating models and sizes, we formed insights into how providers currently manage their day-to-day, combined with our participant research strategy assisting in shining a new light of a future state for healthcare for Providers in Australia.

 MAPPING THE CURRENT CX